 Secondly you build your own bowl.
 Yep, that’s right – you build your own bowl.
 So you pick 3 toppings out of Banana, kiwi, strawberry, orange, pineapple, apple, watermelon or passionfruit for $8.95 (small) or $10.95 (large) and if you want a ‘special’ bowl then its an extra 50c for each extra topping of: goji berries, coconut flakes, bee pollen, cacao nibs or chia seeds.
 I ordered all with banana, strawberry and watermelon (which worked really well!).
 The acai consistency was spot on and I couldn’t rave more highly of this gem.
 A must visit!

-2 Girls 1 Bowl – Farmers Markets (Bondi/French’s Forest)
+7. 2 Girls 1 Bowl – Farmers Markets at Bondi and French’s Forest

-This is a new addition to this post (Jan 2016) coming straight in at Number 5.
-Coming from 2 girls who are passionate about Acai, they spend their weekends at Bondi (sat) and French’s Forest (sun) Markets selling their spin on the Acai trend.
+Coming from 2 girls who are passionate about Acai, they spend their weekends at Bondi (sat) and French’s Forest (sun) Markets in what’s one of the best acai bowls in Sydney.
 What I really loved about their acai was the fact that they only put Acai puree, bananas and coconut water in their blend as well as 5 different variations to choose from including; a detox bowl, nut butter bowl, organic original bowl, cacao crunch and 2G1B Super bowl.
 I picked the 2G1B Super bowl consisting of granola, fresh fruit and a choice of 5 toppings.
 Now I really loved this feature!
 Choices consisted of; coconut chips, buckwheat, bee pollen, chia seeds, cacao nibs, goji berries and raw cacao.
 Toppings can really make an Acai bowl and this one did not disappoint.
 Loved it!